Why Does Dog Waste Kill Grass?

 A visiting dog doing his business in your backyard won’t hurt your yard.
 A resident pet using the same area on a daily basis, however, is another story.
 Dog waste contains nitrogen.
 Urine has a higher percentage of nitrogen than feces.
 Feces sitting around will block the sunlight that would otherwise feed the grass.

 Consider the fertilizer people add to their yards to ‘feed’ the lawn.
 Everybody in the neighborhood is aware when said homeowner accidentally overdoes the fertilizing.
-The same principal applies to your pet’s deposits.
+The same principal applies to your pet’s poop deposits.
 If the waste remains on your lawn for too long a period of time, it will indeed kill your yard through excessive nitrogen and sun-blocking.

 When it comes to yard clean up for dog urine, the best option is simply watering your lawn to dilute the nitrogen.
 Watering first thing in the morning is more effective both for plant-life and because your pet’s early morning pee is stronger than later in the day.